Understanding the Shift from Accumulation to Retirement Income

 These aren’t independent decisions.

-They work best when they’re aligned around a clear plan.
+They are typically more effective when aligned around a clear plan.

 For a deeper look at how income planning works in practice, you can read more here: